New Program · April 2026 Industry-First

 How long does the reconciliation process take?

-Every case is different.
+Every engagement is different.
 Timelines depend on the funder, contract terms, and how quickly the funder responds.
 We do not publish averages because publishing one would set an expectation we cannot honor for every business.
-We provide a written, case-specific timeline at intake.
+We provide a written, engagement-specific timeline at intake.

 What if my funder refuses to reconcile?

 Refusal can itself be a breach of the MCA agreement, and may convert the transaction from a purchase of receivables into an unenforceable loan under state usury law.
-When funders refuse, we refer the matter to an affiliated attorney from our network who escalates with formal demand letters and, when warranted, litigation.
+New statutes such as Texas HB 700 have begun voiding the most aggressive funder remedies outright.
+When funders refuse, we refer the matter to outside counsel who escalates with formal demand letters and, when warranted, litigation.

 Will this affect my credit or my ability to get future funding?